9×18mm Ultra

 The 9×18mm Ultra is a German pistol cartridge.
-It was originally developed in 1936 for use by the Luftwaffe, but was not adopted at that time.

-Description

-In 1972–1973 Walther introduced the Walther PP Super, chambered in 9×18mm Ultra for the West German Police.
-It might have been influenced by the success of the Soviet 9×18mm Makarov, although most observed the opposite (the Ultra cartridge is usually agreed to have been the design basis for the Makarov, with similar case length and a slightly wider and shorter projectile).
-It is often interpreted as an intermediate round between 9×17mm and 9×19mm Parabellum, fit for simple blowback pistols.
+It is often interpreted as an intermediate round between .380 ACP (9×17mm) and 9×19mm Parabellum, fit for simple blowback pistols.
 However, as actually loaded, the cartridge's working pressure and velocities are much closer to those of .380 ACP than to 9×19mm.

+History

+The 9x18mm Ultra was originally developed in 1936 for use by the Luftwaffe, but was not adopted at that time.

+In 1972–1973 Walther introduced the Walther PP Super chambered in 9×18mm Ultra for the West German Federal Police.
+The choice might have been influenced by the success of the Soviet Makarov pistol, a design heavily based on the original PP and chambered in 9×18mm Makarov, which has similar dimensions to the 9x18mm Ultra, but a slightly wider and shorter projectile; the design of the Makarov cartridge is itself based on the Ultra.
 However, with the rise in far-left terrorism (Red Army Faction, Revolutionary Cells), it was decided that the new police sidearms should instead be chambered in the more powerful 9×19mm Parabellum, so the 9×18mm Ultra was not adopted.

+The cartridge was made available to the civilian market in 1975, but did not gain lasting popularity.
 The Walther PP Super was discontinued in 1979.
-The cartridge was made available to the civilian market in 1975, but did not gain lasting popularity.

 In addition to the Walther PP Super, the SIG Sauer P230, Mauser HSc-80, and Benelli B76 were also produced in 9×18mm Ultra.

-The 9×18mm Ultra (.355-inch caliber) is not interchangeable with the 9×18mm Makarov (.365-inch caliber), which uses a larger-diameter bullet.